sefop/sefop-training-hub/guides/brownfield-adoption-guide.md

 ### Make change the easy path

 1. **Build the safety net before you ask for change.** A suite of characterization tests removes the single biggest reason people avoid refactoring: fear of silently breaking something.
-2. **Change the default, not the willpower.** A pull request teamplate and/or mandatory checklists in your CI pipeline makes a missing test visible.
+2. **Change the default, not the willpower.** A pull request template and/or mandatory checklists in your CI pipeline make a missing test visible.
 3. **Cut friction in a slow adjacent workflow.** Automating a painfully manual step buys you both time and credibility at once.
-4. **Remove the specific technical barrier behind "that can't be tested."** Often one real obstacle (e.g. testing one component in isolation) is showing how you would do it, and then do it.
+4. **Remove the specific technical barrier behind "that can't be tested."** Often the only real obstacle is that no one has shown it can be done — show how, then do it.
 5. **Invest in software engineering training**.
-Usually the root cause of poor software are the current developers practices.
-Assess if they need software engineering training, and if they do, make sure that happens sooner than later.
+Usually the root cause of poor software is the current developers' practices.
+Assess if they need software engineering training, and if they do, make sure that happens sooner rather than later.

 ### Make it theirs